 Responsibility for management of the Alban Way sits with its owners, SADC, with day-to-day maintenance co-ordinated by the Parks & Green Spaces team at SADC.
-The regular maintenance works are currently carried out by SADC's grounds maintenance contractor John O'Conner Grounds Maintenance.
+The regular maintenance works are currently carried out by SADC's grounds maintenance term contractor.
 External contractors are employed to carry out larger and more complex works including tree works and surfacing.

 Greenspace Action Plans (GAPs) guide the management of the route and are produced by the Countryside Management Service on a five-year basis.
 The development process for GAPs incorporates engagement of relevant partners, stakeholders and the local community.
-Stakeholders were asked to comment on a Briefing Document relating to this GAP in November 2023, and there is a further opportunity to comment on this draft version of the GAP.
+Stakeholders were asked to comment on a Briefing Document relating to this GAP in November 2023, and there was a further opportunity to comment on this final version of the GAP in August 2024.
 All comments received are considered and fed into the final document.